 If you are eligible to receive unemployment, your weekly benefit rate is 1/26 of your earnings during the highest paid quarter of the base period.
-You can look up your weekly benefit amount in the DWS table, Calculating Your Weekly Benefit Amount and Duration.
+You can look up your weekly benefit amount on the DWS website.
 The current minimum benefit is $81 per week, and the current maximum is $451 per week.

 You may receive benefits for a maximum of 25 weeks.
 (In times of very high unemployment, additional weeks of benefits may be available.)